-Begin by researching the market.
-Check what kind of vehicle appeals to you, depending upon the individual features of each car in the segment that you want.
 After you have zeroed in on a particular model, do some more market research, this time on the number of dealers who stock this model.
 If there are a lot of dealers, you can negotiate for a good deal.
-The third thing that requires some research is to determine the market value of the vehicle.
+Next thing to do is to determine the market value of the vehicle.
 Once you have these figures with you, it will make negotiating fairly easy.

 Meet different Dealers and Negotiate